psingh-xyz/Vocab_transfer/README.md

 Step2: Pretrain the model.

-Step3: cretae the matched voacbulary file
+Step3: cretae the matched vocabulary file

 Step4: mapping of old tokens with the new one